iogf/crocs/README.md

 In Crocs you use classes to express regex it gets serialized to regex strings.
 You can also get hits for the patterns a given regex matches.

+The fact of using python code to construct regex's patterns it allows better documenting, better debugging which improves reliability and speeds up development.

 ### Wildcard

 ~~~python